KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-next_steps.md

 ---
 title: Next steps
 group: introduction
-weight: 6
+weight: 7
 description: >
   What to do after finishing your first simple Kirigami application
 ---

 ## What we have built

-Over the past few tutorials we have built a basic but functional Kirigami application that lets you add, edit, and delete date countdowns.
+Over the past few tutorials you have built a basic but functional Kirigami application that lets you add, edit, and delete date countdowns.
 In doing so we have learned about Kirigami and QtQuick components, some of QML's systems, basic application layouts, and more.
 Not bad at all!

 You now have a grasp of the basics that make up many of KDE's most popular applications.
 You might be asking yourself: what now?